Igor Ilyinsky: 1930s–1950s

 In 1938 he joined the Maly Theatre that had been his favourite one since school years.
 Afterwards Ilyinsky stayed in the Maly Theatre for almost fifty years and even staged several plays there himself.
 Ilyinsky would later write that it was Russian classic literature that had helped him overcome the crisis and feeling that he had been unable to create new characters, different from the previous ones.
 An outstandingly prolific period in the actor's life was related to his work with the film director Grigori Aleksandrov.
-In 1938 Ilyinsky splendidly acted as Byvalov in the comedy Volga-Volga (for this role, he was awarded Stalin Prize in 1941).
+In 1938 Ilyinsky splendidly acted as Byvalov in the comedy Volga-Volga (for this role, he was awarded the Stalin Prize in 1941).
 He deliberately avoided any comic traits in his character to create a common image of a red-tapist.

 The starting point for him was the gracious and stirring character of Lyubov Orlova.
 He decided to create a totally contrasting character, which he succeeded in.
 That role brought Ilyinsky the State Prize.
 Stalin reportedly watched the film sixteen times.
 At Vyacheslav Molotov's birthday party, Stalin flung Ilyinsky a remark: “Ah, Byvalov!
 You are a bureaucrat and I am a bureaucrat.
 We shall understand each other”.
 The success of that movie determined the development of Soviet film comedy for the next several decades.
 However, after the film Ilyinsky almost stopped his film acting.
 In the mid-1950s Ilyinsky finally got a chance to act in a movie.
 It was a light comedy, A Crazy Day.
 The character created by Ilyinsky was a repetition of what he had done 20 years earlier.
 He managed to play a truly starry film role only 18 years after Volga-Volga.
 It was the role of the bureaucrat Ogurtsov in the smash-hit comedy Carnival Night, directed by Eldar Ryazanov.